Recommendations

 Senior Film Conservator

-The Crime sensibilities displayed in The Silent House are unparalleled, the emotional payoff of the 1929 classic is what fans crave in similar titles.
+The Horror sensibilities displayed in The Silent House are unparalleled, the emotional payoff of the 1929 classic is what fans crave in similar titles.
 Our criteria for this list were simple: only the most visceral dread and relevant titles.

 The cultural footprint of The Silent House in United Kingdom to define the very concept of visceral dread in modern film.